chipxsd/stream-based-sync/stream-based-sync.md

 Let's check the client side code first.
 We mentioned we're going to use [WebSockets](https://en.wikipedia.org/wiki/WebSocket) to keep a persistent connection between the client and the server.
-For me the one that kind of sticks out is [Starscream](https://github.com/daltoniam/Starscream), it's a clean, very easy to use WebSocket client written in Swift.
+For me the one that kind of sticks out is [Starscream](https://github.com/daltoniam/Starscream), it's clean, very easy to use WebSocket client written in Swift.

 We shouldn't need more than two functions to do the job of sending and